-Hybrid cloud is a combination of public and private cloud.
+A hybrid cloud is a combination of public and private clouds.
 In this, higher efficiency can be achieved by migrating the data and programs from public to private or private to public; thus achieving higher flexibility with deployment options.
 Public cloud can be used to store high volume data but with fewer security requirements like web-based email clients.
 The private cloud can be used to store confidential data and critical operations like customer personal information.
 In the hybrid cloud, there is an option of cloud bursting.
 Here, the enterprise resources and software works on the private cloud till there is an absolute necessity or high demand to ‘burst through’ the public cloud.
 This helps the enterprise to acquire more computing resources on the cloud.

 Advantages of Hybrid Clouds: